snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

 :::

-If you have attached a custom ssl certificate and set up your own DNS records, then you don't need `collector_dns_name`, as you will use your own DNS record to send events from the Snowplow trackers.
+If you have attached a custom SSL certificate and set up your own DNS records, then you don't need `collector_dns_name`, as you will use your own DNS record to send events from the Snowplow trackers.

 :::tip Terraform errors